UniMelb-Day-Lab/Census_Pop_Size_Pf_Ghana/README.md

 ## Data files: Descriptions

 ### MRS_eLife_Metadata_201025.csv
 Metadata for all participants surveyed in each MRS survey (2012, 2014, 2015, and 2017).
+These data include de-identified information from individual survey participants in each MRS survey.
 * **survey_year**: Survey year during which the participants were surveyed
 * **study_id**: General participant identifier
 * **mrs_study_id**: Unique identifier of isolate sent for DBLa sequencing